Asvoria/trust_Kiosk_Rpi_loop/README.md

 https://github.com/ncase/trust

 # Modifications for the Kiosk version:
-1. Because the link to the author credits was removed, it is replace with a QR code to enable people gain access to the author, and link materials.
+1. Because the link to the author credits was removed, it is replace with a QR code (generated from https://www.qr-code-generator.com/) to enable people gain access to the author, and link materials.
 2. Peeps section displayed at the end slide with scrolling credits view.
 Thanks to malkafly: https://github.com/malkafly/endcredits
 3. Footnote section is a QR code to the link of the original footnote.
 I can't expect people to stand in front of the screen to read all of it.